xemmel/AzureAzure/README.md

 ## Azure On-premises Data Gateway

 ### Install the gateway on an on-prem Server
-Download the *GatewayInstall.exe* from the following address [https://aka.ms/azureasgateway](https://aka.ms/azureasgateway)
+- Download the *GatewayInstall.exe* from the following address [https://aka.ms/azureasgateway](https://aka.ms/azureasgateway)
+- Install and configure, follow the instructions
+- You should now have a *Windows Service* named **Microsoft.PowerBI.EnterpriseGateway.exe** running
+- Configure an **On-premises Data Gateway** in Azure, signing in with the same name as used when configuring the on-prem service

+> (some *Location* restriction may be required.
+I had to change from *West Europe* to *North Europe* before anything showed up in
+>  the **Installation Name** dropdown?)

 [Back to top](#table-of-content)